yanivyacoby/a-guide-to-your-phd/index.md

 **Who is organizing this workshop?**

-Current PhD students, staff, and faculty who deeply care about creating a healthy and welcoming environment for all students.
+Current PhD students, staff, administrators and faculty who deeply care about creating a healthy and welcoming environment for all students.
 You can find a full list of organizers [below](#organizers).